marco-lancini/utils/terraform/gcp-oidc-aws/README.md

-# GCP OIDC AWS Module
+# Identity Federation for AWS on GCP

 This module creates a GCP Workload Identity Federation to allow AWS workloads to authenticate to GCP via a GCP Service Account, without storing service account keys.